wolfeidau/wolfeidau_site/_posts/2014-02-01-getting-a-new-node-project-started-with-npm.md

   - npm
   - git
 ---
-The aim of this guide is to get people getting started with node and npm, while also showing some of the handy commands I use to bootstrap my projects.
+The aim of this guide is to get people getting started with [Node.js](http://nodejs.org) and [npm](http://npmjs.org/), while also showing some of the handy commands I use to bootstrap my projects.

 Create your project directory.